run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 Run:ai differentiates between three types of deep learning workloads:

 *   __Interactive__ build workloads.
 With these types of workloads, the data scientist opens an interactive session, via bash, Jupyter notebook, remote PyCharm, or similar and accesses GPU resources directly.
 Build workloads typically do not tax the GPU for a long duration.
 There are also typically real users behind an interactive workload that need an immediate scheduling response.
-*   __Unattended__ (or "non-interactive") training workloads.Training is characterized by a deep learning run that has a start and a finish.
+*   __Unattended__ (or "non-interactive") training workloads.
+Training is characterized by a deep learning run that has a start and a finish.
 With these types of workloads, the data scientist prepares a self-running workload and sends it for execution.
 Training workloads typically utilize large percentages of the GPU.
 During the execution, the Researcher can examine the results.
 A Training session can take anything from a few minutes to a couple of weeks.
 It can be interrupted in the middle and later restored.
 It follows that a good practice for the Researcher is to save checkpoints and allow the code to restore from the last checkpoint.

 * __Inference__ workloads.
 These are production workloads that serve requests.
 The Run:ai scheduler treats these workloads as _Interactive_ workloads.